Werner-Staeblein/Project-4/agile.md

 Documentation of progress:

-- Despite the hickup of renaming my Django testing folder with subsequent adjustments to wsgi, settings, asgi to capture the new named "assigned" to the Django project, the first iteration proceeded surprisingly well.
+- Despite the hiccup of renaming my Django testing folder with subsequent adjustments to wsgi, settings, asgi to capture the new named "assigned" to the Django project, the first iteration proceeded surprisingly well.
 The "must have" user stories were closed on the second day into the sprint/iteration 1
 - Progress with iteration 1 supported by careful planning of all users stories in advance and revisiting the LMS material notes
 - Creation of content for blog app most time-consuming user story in Iteration 1 as expected with almost one working day spent on collecting data and writing the blog app content
 - Iteration 1 was completed on Aug.
 8, 2024 and much faster than expected.
-The intial "could have"/"should have" user stories have proven to be less time-consuming than planned
+The initial "could have"/"should have" user stories have proven to be less time-consuming than planned
 - User Story 8 was moved back to the Kanban board to be worked on with the remaining user stories in subsequent iterations.
 User Story 8 covers the creation of content for the blog app and further content in addition to that already uploaded via fixtures/posts.json in iteraion 1 may be added in upcomin iterations

 **Iteration 1 | Milestone 1 at the end of Iteration 1**